greenmancode/docs/README.md

 # docs
-Documentation for various projects and other things Not all docs are for my projects
+Documentation for various projects and other things

+Note: Not all docs are for my projects